top of page

 Volunteer

 If the cost of registering for a class is prohibitive, consider volunteering for the Ely Folk School.
 Select responsibilities earn volunteers tuition credit in exchange for time.
 Volunteers earn 1 hour of class credit for every 3 hours of volunteering and home-stay hosts earn 8 hours of class credit per host night.
-You could also serve as a class host.
-Class hosts are asked to refrain from participating in the actual craft during the class, but hosts have access to class content.

 If you are interested in volunteering you can start the conversation by filling out our volunteer form.